This post may contain affiliate links.

 - Now make the buttercream icing.
 Beat your butter until it's pale, light and fluffy.

-- Beat in your sieved icing sugar and add in your lemon extract.
+- Beat in your sieved icing sugar and add in the lemon juice.

 Notes